ChinnoDog/chinnodog.github.io/_drafts/Running Linux on Thin Volumes.md

 | Filesystems | Most sysadmins know far more about this overhead than any other.
 See the documentation for your filesystem to learn how much overhead its metadata consumes.
 In order to recognize free space the filesystem must be mounted with the `discard` option.
 This is not always efficient since the discard will block the IO operations to the disk.
 It is often preferable to cron `fstrim -a` in your operating system to do a bulk discard at a regular interval. | `df` command tells you how much free space is available on all mounted filesystems. | Reclamation of space from deleted files is built in as a core design consideration.
 If you mount the filesystem with the `discard` option then it will pass the discards to the next block device layer. |
 | LUKS | The LUKS device itself is not dynamic.
 It encrypts everything written to it. | Because LUKS encrypts everything 1-to-1

+# So ...
+How Big?
+Within dynamic layers you can use as much as needed without concern for disk space boundaries.
+For static layers there is inevitably some type of size estimation we must do as a matter of practicality.
+The reasonable limit to sizing static layers is no longer based on what you will use, but the limits of your physical system.
+E.g. if you have Hypervisor with 2TB of storage you could make all disks 2TB.
+Obviously no single disk with reach this limit.
+Making disks this large isn't necessarily free though, as I will detail down below.
+Also, if you had a 2PB storage array you probably wouldn't use disks that are 2PB because few VMs would have a use case for this much storage.
+Use the maximum size you will allow any VM to use.

 [^1]: Note that older SSDs were sometimes *slower* with the discard command enabled or even worse, unstable.
 Some SSD manufacturers will recommend you not bother with the discard command.

 [^2]: If you are concerned about security you will also realize that the bad blocks are still there when they are decommissioned.
 You can't normally read them but that doesn't mean someone else can't find a way.